gvwilson/sensibleadventures/iffy/iffy.md

 "Good," they said firmly.
 "'Cuz they payin' overtime an' we can use the jing.
 Second wants t' make another li'l sister," they confided with a grin.
-"Wou'nt that be a thing?
+"Me not bein' youngest any more---wou'nt that be a thing?
-Now c'mon---I bet there's tea brewa."
+Now c'mon, I bet there's tea brewa."
 They unhooked her arm from Iffy's and took the younger girl's hand.

 Iffy's mind whirled.